Ways for Single Moms to Earn Extra Money From Home

 Being a single parent can be financially tough, even when you already have a full-time job.
 These days, you need a small fortune just to be able to afford a home, and the cost of living is not exactly cheap.
 Kids, also, are expensive to raise.
 It's no surprise then, that extra money—any extra money—is welcome for a large proportion of single mothers.
 But earning extra money is not always that simple when you have children to look after, particularly when they are still young.
 And knowing that it all comes down to you, and only you, only adds to the stress.

 But if you are determined to make some extra cash, it is possible.
 What's more, there are ways to do it without even leaving the house.
 Here are several ways that could help to boost your family finances, to varying degrees:

-Update: I gave up with Ipsos as I didn't really like the surveys, but I earned the payout with You Gov and I'm halfway to achieving the next payout.
-The only annoying thing about surveys is that you cannot control when and how often you will be given the opportunity to participate.
+I gave up with Ipsos as I didn't really like the surveys, but I earned the payout with You Gov. The only annoying thing about surveys is that you cannot control when and how often you will be given the opportunity to participate.
 There are definitely times when you are sent a lot of surveys, and times when they seem few and far between.
 But, as I said before, it's money you wouldn't have otherwise had, just don't treat it as a regular thing.
 I actually quite enjoy the You Gov surveys as I like expressing my opinion, so the time I spend is no hardship!

 2. Sell Plants